benedekrozemberczki/SGCN/README.md

 The following commands learn a node embedding, regression weights and write the embedding to disk.
 The node representations are ordered by the ID.
 The layer sizes can be set manually.

-Creating an SGCN embedding of the default dataset.
+Training an SGCN model on the default dataset.
 Saving the embedding, regression weights and logs at default paths.
 ```
 python src/main.py
 ```